paketo-buildpacks/go-dist/README.md

     # their build phase.
 If you are writing a buildpack that needs to run Go
     # during its build process, this flag should be set to true.
     build = true

+    # Setting the launch flag to true will ensure that the Go
+    # dependency is available on the $PATH for the running application.
+If you are
+    # writing an application that needs to run Go at runtime, this flag should
+    # be set to true.
+    launch = true
 ```

 ## Usage